Lonmin miners strike in South Africa, unnerving investors

 The company initially said workers from four shafts took part in an illegal stoppage, then returned to work.
 It later said miners from the Saffy and Newman shafts were still out.

-Lonmin organised a media visit to the mine on Tuesday to show journalists how it was recovering from the unrest.
+Lonmin organized a media visit to the mine on Tuesday to show journalists how it was recovering from the unrest.

 Lonmin spokeswoman Sue Vey said the miners had taken advantage of the presence of the world's media to stage a strike and make their point.